 Also, 50 individuals who placed first through fifth in the male and female category for each grade level of the elementary division (fourth through sixth) and in the middle and high school divisions also qualified for the national competition.

 For a complete list of team and individual results, go to www.nasptournaments.org, scroll down and click on "2011 Pennsylvania NASP® State Tournament."

-In mid-2010, the Game Commission began coordinating Pennsylvania's NASP, which helps school districts in Pennsylvania meet physical education curriculum requirements of the state Department of Education, while at the same time introducing them to the world of competitive archery.
-Last year, about 500 students from nearly two dozen school districts participated in the state competition.
-Studies conducted by the national NASP organization demonstrate that NASP is a great introduction to the sport of archery, and that many students choose to pursue the sport outside of school.
+In mid-2010, the Game Commission began coordinating Pennsylvania's NASP®, which helps Pennsylvania school districts meet physical education curriculum requirements of the state Department of Education, while at the same time introducing them to the world of competitive archery.

 SOURCE Pennsylvania Game Commission